Earl of Northumberland: 1416 creation

 Henry V restored Hotspur's son, the second Earl, to his family honours, and the Percys were staunch Lancastrians during the Wars of the Roses which followed, the third Earl and three of his brothers losing their lives in the cause.

 Henry Percy, 4th Earl of Northumberland was involved in the political manoeuvrings of the last Yorkist kings Edward IV and Richard III.
 Through either indecision or treachery he did not respond in a timely manner at the Battle of Bosworth Field, and thus helped cause his ally Richard III's defeat at the hands of Henry Tudor (who became Henry VII).
 In 1489, he was pulled from his horse and murdered by some of his tenants.

-Henry Percy, 5th Earl of Northumberland displayed magnificence in his tastes, and being one of the richest magnates of his day, kept a very large household establishment.

 Henry Percy, 6th Earl of Northumberland, loved Anne Boleyn, and was her accepted suitor before Henry VIII married her.
 He married later to Mary Talbot, the daughter of George Talbot, 4th Earl of Shrewsbury, but as he died without a son, his nephew Thomas Percy became the seventh Earl.

 Thereafter, a succession of plots and counterplots—the Rising of the North, the plots to liberate Mary, Queen of Scots, and the Gunpowder Plot – each claimed a Percy among their adherents.
 On this account the eighth and ninth Earls spent many years in the Tower of London, but the tenth Earl, Algernon, fought against King Charles in the Civil War.
 The male line of the Percy-Louvain house and the earldom ended with Joceline Percy, 11th Earl of Northumberland.

 Elizabeth Percy, heiress to the vast Percy estates married Charles Seymour, 6th Duke of Somerset.
 Upon the death of her grandson George Seymour, Viscount Beauchamp, the Percy inheritance was divided and Algernon Seymour, 7th Duke of Somerset was created Earl of Northumberland in 1749, with special remainder to his daughter Elizabeth Seymour, who had married a Yorkshire baronet, Sir Hugh Smithson.
 He inherited the earldom the following year and in 1766 was created the first Duke of Northumberland and Earl Percy, and it is their descendants who now represent the famous old house.

 The current duke lives at Alnwick Castle and Syon House, just outside London.